 - Freshen up the room with a lick of paint: Simply giving the room a lick of paint will help to freshen it up.
 Once you’ve done this, you can start looking at other areas of the room such as furniture, curtains and lighting.
 Opting for a warm neutral colour such as biscuit or cappuccino is an excellent idea for your guest room.
 If you want to liven the walls up a little buy one or two framed prints for the walls, which you can pick up really cheaply from a range of home ware retailers.

 - Lighting: The lighting requirements for your guest bedroom also only need to be simple.
-A basic light shade for the ceiling will be fine – you can colour co-ordinate this in line with your walls and fabrics or go for something like glass in order to add a touch of class to the guest room.
+If you want to update your windows to bring in more natural light, then there are numerous options you can look at.
+You’ll find yourself researching the advantages of aluminum made windows and then comparing then to uPVC ones.
+There’s no right answer, it’s all about figuring out what’s best for the room.
+For the room, a basic light shade for the ceiling will be fine you can colour co-ordinate this in line with your walls and fabrics or go for something like glass in order to add a touch of class to the guest room.
 Also, make sure you invest in a lamp for your guest to use.